Shubham-Hadgal/Covid-19-Vaccination/README.md

 User can see all the vaccine availabilities as per Dates.

-Displays Vaccination center name, Address, Timings, Fees, Available slots, Age limit.
+Displays Vaccination centre name, Address, Timings, Fees, Available slots, Age limit.

 # Usage

-User can find all the vaccination centers easily using their Area Pincode and date to get all the required details
+User can find all the vaccination centres easily using their Area Pincode and date to get all the required details

 # Screenshots of the App